bwillis/versioncake/README.md

 Co-authored by Ben Willis ([@bwillis](https://github.com/bwillis/)) and Jim Jones ([@aantix](https://github.com/aantix)).

-Version Cake is an unobtrusive way to version views in your Rails app.
+Version Cake is an unobtrusive way to version APIs in your Rails app.

 - Easily version any view with their API version: